alandixon/Android_Usefuls/README.md

 **adb logcat**

+**adb logcat -v time**  // includes a timestamp (host machine if on an emulator), but it's a strange layout and I don't know how to format it.

 This produces a lot of stuff.
 There are several ways to filter it down.
 In all cases, I can leave `adb logcat` running and the display will update as new messages come in.

 * Use the DOS `find` command